FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 LTV/CAC compares customer lifetime value to acquisition cost.
 It measures the return on your acquisition spending.

-The common benchmark is 3:1 — every euro spent on acquisition should generate €3 in lifetime revenue.
-Below 1:1, you are literally paying customers to use your product.
-Above 5:1, you are probably under-investing in growth.
-This ratio only works when both LTV and CAC are calculated honestly.
+The common benchmark is 3:1, every euro spent on acquisition should generate €3 in lifetime revenue.
+Below 1:1, you are paying customers to use your product.
+This ratio only works when both LTV and CAC are calculated honestly, which is true of most SaaS metrics ratios.

 LTV/CAC Ratio = LTV / CAC